Outlawed (comics): Main plot

-After waking from a coma, Ms. Marvel makes an unexpected and emotional announcement that her team won't go down without a fight.
-Spider-Man escapes from getting arrested by the NYPD who is in the turf war with C.R.A.D.L.E.
-He reaches the abandoned warehouse where the Champions, Cloud 9, Energizer, Mass Master, Moon Girl, Squirrel Girl and Vulture's granddaughter Starling have gathered to plan their next move with video conferencing with Ms. Marvel who is still in the hospital.
-Ironheart is not present while Falcon has signed up with Sam Wilson to be mentored.
-They agree to go against the government for their rights but a dispute emerges between Nova and Starling when some heroes disagree with Ms. Marvel's leadership as she announced the war without consulting them and she should have stopped Viv from making rampage.
-Suddenly, C.R.A.D.L.E. led by Justice ambushes them.
-Justice tries to explain them the dangers of being young superheroes, but a brawl breaks between them.
-Ms. Marvel is forced to end the conference realizing there is a spy among them.
-Bombshell and Wasp are arrested while others are teleported to a safe place by Pinpoint including reluctant Nova.
+After waking from a coma, Ms. Marvel makes an unexpected announcement that the Champions will not give up without a fight.
+Miles Morales escapes from a sting by the NYPD who are in a turf war with C.R.A.D.L.E.
+Miles reaches the abandoned warehouse where the Champions, Cloud 9, Energizer, Mass Master, Moon Girl, Squirrel Girl and Vulture's granddaughter Starling have gathered to plan their next move in a video conference with Ms. Marvel.
+The young heroes are split over how to proceed under the new law.
+As they argue, C.R.A.D.L.E. raids the hideout.
+Ms. Marvel ends the conference call, realizing there is a spy among them.
+Bombshell and Wasp are arrested while the rest are teleported to safety by Pinpoint.
 Unbeknownst to others, Viv is the spy who had sent encrypted message to C.R.A.D.L.E.

-Bombshell, Locust, Snowguard, and Starling are being forced into Re-education Center for brainwashing by C.R.A.D.L.E.
-Snowguard and Bombshell managed to free themselves using their powers, but are again captured by time-traveling Timeslip.
-Protests erupt across Chicago where the Champions members Ms. Marvel, Nova, and Spider-Man are monitoring the crowd.
+Bombshell, Locust, Snowguard, and Starling are taken into a Re-education Center for brainwashing by C.R.A.D.L.E.
+Protests erupt across Chicago where the Champions members Ms. Marvel, Nova, and Spider-Man monitor the crowd.
 They call Ironheart and receive no response.
-When C.R.A.D.L.E. and the police start arresting protesters, the Champions rescue them by fighting publicly.
-Later, they find Ironheart in her public identity at her house where they confronted each other.
-Ms. Marvel suspects her to be a spy.
-Riri is furious with Ms. Marvel for not being there and still held herself responsible for Viv's presumed death but transforms into Ironheart when they are attacked by C.R.A.D.L.E.
+When C.R.A.D.L.E. and the police start arresting protesters, the Champions rescue them.
+Later, they confront Ironheart in her public identity at her house, as Ms. Marvel suspects her to be a spy.
+Riri is furious with Ms. Marvel, holding her responsible for Viv's presumed death, but transforms into Ironheart when they are attacked by C.R.A.D.L.E.
 Elsewhere, Viv is on run and prays for the Champions to stop fighting C.R.A.D.L.E. and be safe.